InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 - After activation go to "**Real Homes → Customize Settings**" to play with theme's settings.
 You can also import the demo data before changing any settings in the Customizer.
 ![Screenshot](images/installation/customize.png)

-if you face any problem during upload through dashboard, please upload the theme using FTP as guided below.
+If you face any problem during upload through the dashboard, please upload the theme using FTP as guided below.

 ## Install Theme Via FTP ( Alternative Way )